Cisco acquiring BabbleLabs to filter out the lawn mower screeching during your video conference – TechCrunch

 Brent Leary, founder and principal analyst at CRM Essentials, says this acquisition could be seen as part of a broader industry consolidation.
 “We’re seeing consolidation taking place as the big web conferencing players are snapping up smaller players to round out their platforms,” he said.

-He added, “WebEx may not be getting the attention that Zoom is, but it still has a significant presence in the enterprise, and this acquisition will allow them to keep improving their offering,”
+He added, “WebEx may not be getting the attention that Zoom is, but it still has a significant presence in the enterprise, and this acquisition will allow them to keep improving their offering.”

 The deal is expected to close in the current quarter after regulatory approval.
 Upon closing, BabbleLabs employees will become part of Cisco’s Collaboration Group.